mohneesh9797-puresoftware/lzws/README.md

 It consists of library and cli tool.
 Cli tool should be compatible with original UNIX `compress`, [ncompress](https://github.com/vapier/ncompress) and [gzip unlzw](https://github.com/Distrotech/gzip/blob/distrotech-gzip/unlzw.c).

-The main goal of the project is to provide streaming interface for lzw compressor/decompressor.
-This interface is framework agnostic and can be used in any application.
+The main goal of the project is to provide streaming API for lzw compressor/decompressor.
+This API is framework agnostic and can be used in any application.

 ## Compressor dictionary implementations